 Offers

-With 1.15 applications for every place, entry is competitive but accessible for those in the catchment.
+Entry should be treated as competitive but accessible for families who meet the criteria.
 The school prioritises looked-after children and siblings, followed by those living in the designated catchment area.
 Given the rural nature of Wiltshire, distance criteria can extend reasonably far, but families living on the periphery of the catchment should not assume a place is guaranteed.

-Parents must apply via the Wiltshire Council portal by the national deadline of 31 October for Year 7 entry the following September.
+Parents applying for September 2027 Year 7 entry must apply via the Wiltshire Council portal by 31 October 2026, with offers issued on 1 March 2027.
 Late applications are processed after on-time offers, significantly reducing the chance of securing a place.

 Applications